-Buckden Pike in Upper Wharfedale is a striking fell in Upper Wharfedale.
+Buckden Pike is a striking fell in Upper Wharfedale.
 The summit ridge is the best in the Dales, at one end a Polish war memorial whilst at the other the highest point has excellent views.

 I enjoy the two Wharfedale giants of Great Whernside and Buckden Pike more than their more popular neighbours to the west.
-A lot of the appeal comes from their emptiness (although this makes the paths somewhat intermittent in places) and the joy in finding yourself alone on the mountains.
+A lot of the appeal comes from the lack of people and the joy in finding yourself alone on the mountains.
 Both mountains start and finish in lovely villages and are sometimes climbed together for an excellent long circuit.
 However it is sensible to split the hills and attack each separately.
-Buckden Pike from Buckden offers a fine, not too strenuous, circuit which is possibly my favourite climb in the Dales.
-The Buck Inn is the traditional finish for a nice Yorkshire pint.
+Buckden Pike from Buckden offers a fine, not too strenuous, circuit.
+Having now climbed it many time with many different people I think I can say it is my favourite mountain in the Dales.

 Buckden Pike is one of the Dales 30 mountains

 Take a torch to explore the lead mine.
-The unexplained body you will hear the locals talk about has now gone!
+Fortunately the unexplained body you will hear the locals talk about has now gone!

-The area beyond the summit wall lies some of the remotest country i England.
-It is a place to test advanced compass work.
+To the east of the summit wall lies some of the remotest country in England.
+As a result it is a place to test advanced compass work.

 Your email address will not be published.
 Required fields are marked *